TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/motor_control/tamagawa_design.md

 ## Introduction

-This document presents the firmware implementation details of the Tamagawa encoder on the AM64x/AM243x EVM.
+This document presents the firmware implementation details of the Tamagawa receiver protocol.

-## Tamagawa Encoder
+## Tamagawa encoder receiver

 It is an encoder technology used for obtaining high-precision position information in machine tools, robotics, and so forth.
 Tamagawa rotary encoders consist broadly of two types: incremental or absolute.
 Incremental encoders provide a train of pulses, while the absolute-type provides digital values.
 The absolute encoder group contains the single-turn types that provide outputs which can be open collector or emitter follower.
 The absolute encoder types include the pure digital encoder types, which provide a digital word output through a line driver such as an RS485, or a semi-absolute encoder, which provides both digital word and pulse train outputs.
 Of the RS485 line-driver output absolute encoders that provide only digital output, another classification is the full absolute encoder.
 A full absolute encoder provides multi-turn digital data, which is known as SmartAbs, and is compatible with the Tamagawa Smartceiver AU5561N1.
 Another type of encoders, known as SmartInc, provide single-turn information in digital format with an RS485 line driver output.
 The AM64x/AM243x Tamagawa receiver implementation is equivalent to the Smartceiver AU5561N1, which can communicate with Tamagawa SmartAbs as well as SmartInc encoders.